Before you start

 Testing for hep B is essential.
 This is because PrEP meds are active against both HIV and HBV.

-This is a good time to have a HBV vaccine, or to boost a previous vaccine.
+This is a good time to have this vaccine, or to boost a previous vaccine.
 Please ask your clinic about this.

-You can still use PrEP if you have HBV, but it needs to be used more carefully.
-People with HBV need to take PrEP every day, with medical advice, especially if you want to stop.
+People with hep B need to take PrEP every day, with medical advice, especially if you want to stop.